Birthstones: January - Garnet

 Garnet Witches Heart Brooch, ca.1770, Source - The Metropolitan Museum of Art

-During the Victorian period, Garnets had a resurgence of popularity after the industrial revolution.
+However, during the Victorian period, Garnets had a resurgence of popularity after the industrial revolution started to gain traction.
+There was a renewed interest and sense of nostalgia for the Middle Ages and Renaissance, meaning that jewellers became interested in the mythological power and meaning of gemstones.
 Notably, during 1870 when the Holbeinesque jewellery trend emerged.
 These were pendants and earrings that were incredibly ornate, inspired by the Renaissance.
+Garnets were used in abundance in the Holbeinesque jewellery trend, especially large juicy cabochon Garnets.

 Bohemian Garnet Gold Bangle, Source - Lillicoco